data protection

 Below we explain what cookies are and why they are used so that you can better understand the following privacy policy.

-One thing cannot be denied: cookies are really useful little helpers.
+One thing is undeniable: cookies are truly useful little helpers.
 Almost all websites use cookies.
-To be more precise, they are HTTP cookies, as there are other cookies for other areas of application.
-HTTP cookies are small files that are stored on your computer by our website.
+More precisely, they are HTTP cookies, as there are other cookies for other purposes as well.
+HTTP cookies are small files that our website stores on your computer.
 These cookie files are automatically stored in the cookie folder, the "brain" of your browser.
 A cookie consists of a name and a value.
 When defining a cookie, one or more attributes must also be specified.

-Cookies store certain user data about you, such as language or personal page settings.
-When you visit our site again, your browser sends the "user-related" information back to our site.
-Thanks to the cookies, our website knows who you are and offers you the settings you are used to.
-In some browsers, each cookie has its own file, in others, such as Firefox, all cookies are stored in a single file.
+Cookies store certain user data about you, such as language or personal site settings.
+When you visit our site again, your browser transmits the "user-related" information back to our site.
+Thanks to cookies, our website knows who you are and offers you the settings you are used to.
+In some browsers, each cookie has its own file; in others, such as Firefox, all cookies are stored in a single file.

-The following graphic shows a possible interaction between a web browser such as Chrome and the web server.
-The web browser requests a website and receives a cookie back from the server, which the browser uses again when another page is requested.
+The following graphic shows a possible interaction between a web browser, such as Chrome, and the web server.
+The web browser requests a website and receives a cookie from the server, which the browser reuses whenever another page is requested.

-There are both first-party cookies and third-party cookies.
-First-party cookies are created directly by our site, third-party cookies are created by partner websites (eg Google Analytics).
+There are both first-party and third-party cookies.
+First-party cookies are created directly by our site, while third-party cookies are created by partner websites (e.g., Google Analytics).
 Each cookie must be evaluated individually, as each cookie stores different data.
-The expiration time of a cookie also varies from a few minutes to a few years.
-Cookies are not software programs and do not contain viruses, Trojans or other "malware".
+The expiration time of a cookie also varies, from a few minutes to a few years.
+Cookies are not software programs and do not contain viruses, Trojans, or other "malware."
 Cookies also cannot access information on your PC.

 For example, cookie data can look like this: